Anxiety, Depression and Mental illness have been the primary reasons for the increasing suicide rates in our country.

 Depression isn’t a sign of weakness.
 It’s not something you can just “let go off “.
 It is an illness that requires professional treatment.
 Yet with the right care, people can recover.

-To break this obvious stigma, we need to be fully aware of the issues concerning mental health in India.
+To break this obvious stigma, we need to be fully aware of the issues concerning mental health.
 If you, or anyone close to you is suffering, get help immediately.
 Re-assure them by telling them that they are not alone.
 This is a time when emotional support becomes imperative.

 “It’s the need of the hour that mental health care services should be provided to every one in need, so that no one gets left out at any stage of their life.
 There should be awareness camps and seminars to create awareness among all the groups of people.

 It all can start with only one person who can make a difference and that person is YOU!
-Do what you can do from your end to help fight the stigma in India.”
+Do what you can do from your end to help fight the stigma.”
 Dr. Bajpayee adds.

 “In the society we live in today we have become so competitive, that in the process we have become insensitive to the people living around us.” says Ruchita Singh, TYBSC student.